saschaheylik/halive/README.md

 In the halive.json configuration I exposed the ability to add GHC extensions that should be loaded project-wide.
 This provides a solution for https://github.com/lukexi/halive/issues/26

+To disable implicit Prelude (maybe you want to use another prelude like Relude instead) in halive.json you have to add "ImplicitPrelude" (as in the usage example) under "cfgDisableExtensions" instead of adding "NoImplicitPrelude" to "cfgExtensions".

 I also added a ruby script that allows one to easily run a single .hs file using halive.
 Usage:
 `sudo apt install ruby # if you don't have ruby installed`